-- iii.
-Consider annual plantings to heighten spring, summer and fall experiences in important focal areas within parks. - iv.Bio-swales, rain gardens, conservation landscapes and porous pavers, as well as green roofs on buildings, should be incorporated into park and open space designs to mitigate stormwater runoff.
+- ii.
+Consider the use of a diverse palette of plant and tree species that provide different colors, forms and textures throughout all the seasons.
+Diverse plant types also minimize potential expansive destruction from pests or harsh climate conditions. - iii.
+Consider annual plantings to heighten colorful spring, summer and fall experiences in important focal areas within parks. - iv.Bio-swales, rain gardens, conservation landscapes and porous pavers, as well as green roofs on buildings, should be incorporated into park and open space designs to mitigate stormwater runoff.
 Provide a design solution that balances both recreation space and habitat restoration/conservation. - v.
-Where possible, use recycled or recyclable materials and materials with low environmental impacts. - vi.
+Where possible, use recycled or recyclable materials and/or materials with low environmental impacts. - vi.
 Consider interactive design solutions to enhance the relationship between people and elements of the natural environment.

-Riverfront Park, Newark, NJ.
-The park was created by transforming the previously contaminated industrial land adjacent to the city's Passaic River.
+Riverfront Park, Newark, New Jersey, was created by transforming the previously contaminated industrial land adjacent to the city's Passaic River.
 It consists of various waterfront recreational amenities for citizens to enjoy.
 Interpretive signage and a variety of event venues support community demographics and creates a sense of belonging, pride and ownership.
 Source: Newark Riverfront (top); City Village News (bottom left); Inhabitat (bottom right)

 - 3. COMMUNITY-DRIVEN PROCESS: Engage the community early in the design process to ensure the design is meaningful and reflective of community identity.
 Engage stakeholders such as property owners, developers, non-profit groups, community members, artists, and public agencies to collaborate in delivering creative design solutions and development strategies. - a.
-Temporary Places: Consider short-term/ temporary design solutions that reflect community identity where possible as pilot public spaces before long-term development occurs. - b.
-Performance Surveys: Consider ways to gather information on the use of the public space.
-Datadriven analysis provides information on the use of facilities and can help improve future design solutions for the space. - c.
-Environmental Stewardship: Work with the community and schools to develop early advocacy for programs and activities to encourage nature appreciation, education, and stewardship.
+Temporary Places: Consider short-term/ temporary design solutions that reflect community identity where possible.
+They can become pilot public spaces before long-term development occurs.
+Refer to Chapter 3 3.1.8 Temporary and/ or Interim Park. - b.
+Performance Surveys: Consider different ways to gather public input on the possible uses of the public space.
+This information can help improve future design solutions for the space. - c.
+Environmental Stewardship: Work with the community and schools to develop early advocacy programs and activities to encourage nature appreciation, education, and stewardship.